 "Everything is energy," Joseph said.
 "Bits of matter are always racing in circles, continually creating new matter, or consuming other matter.
 Sometimes it occurs at such a scale that earthlings cannot conceive of it, much less perceive it."
-"No wonder things work smoothly here."
-"Well, there are still a few kinks in the system," Joseph said ruefully.
+"It does seem that things work smoothly."
 With a burst of harsh electronic crackling and a blinding flash of light, Billy was suddenly standing next to them.
 They all stared at each other in stunned silence.
 "Ta-dah," Billy said sheepishly.